LESSON 9

 Melchizedek

 Chapter 14 begins with a curious account of battles, five kings defeating four kings, and the taking of the cities of Sodom and Gomorrah--which included Lot and his family as Sodom was Lot's place of residence.
-Abram exercised his warrior skills at this point, freeing Lot's family.
-But, citing his promise to the LORD, Abram rejected any of the booty to which his victory entitled him to take.
-The probable reason for the this rejection of anything from the King of Sodom was a refusal to build any kind of relationship with that city or its monarch.
+Abraham exercised his warrior skills at this point, freeing Lot's family.
+But, citing his promise to the LORD, Abraham rejected any of the booty to which his victory entitled him to take.
+The probable reason for this rejection of anything from the King of Sodom was a refusal to build any kind of relationship with that city or its monarch.

-God's Covenant with Abram
+God's Covenant with Abraham

 Genesis 12-13 | Genesis 16-17